flatheadmill/sympatico/diary.md

+## Sat Feb 15 18:40:19 CST 2020

+Designing join and rebalance with an assumption that this won't overlap.
+Need to come back and create a list of rules and give them names that can be referenced in subsequent rules.

+## Thu Feb 13 12:53:22 CST 2020

+Enqueue into Paxos needs to be a queue for visibility and it need to block the caller.
+Which means Turnstile or Avenue, but maybe not.
+Seems like we can keep our loop of writes running and have our backlog and that can expose our count.
+Because everyone is going to have to wait, that can't be done without creating a queue in Node.js loop, so we may as well leave it there.

 ## Wed Feb 12 01:00:47 CST 2020

 Ideally, I'd like to have the messages enqueued in the order in which they are